MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 ### Install on RHEL 7.6 or other systems without Python 3

-If you are able, upgrade your system to a version with official support for `python 3.6+` package.
-Otherwise, you need to first install a `python3` package then install Azure CLI without dependency.
+If you're able, upgrade your system to a version with official support for `python 3.6+` package.
+Otherwise, you need to first install a `python3` package, then install Azure CLI without dependency.

 You can use the following command to download and install the Azure CLI install script with `python 3.6` built from source: